fordanic/tensor-processing/README.md

 This repository contains functionality for computing structure tensors both from 2D and 3D data.
 Quadrature filters and monomials needed to do this are provided in the repository, as is functions showing how to optimize your own quadrature filters.
-Note that this requires access to the kerngen toolbox, available at: https://www.imt.liu.se/edu/courses/TBMI02/code/kerngen.zip
+Note that to optimize your own filters access to the kerngen toolbox, available at: https://www.imt.liu.se/edu/courses/TBMI02/code/kerngen.zip is needed.
+The kerngen toolbox is also useful for visualization of structure tensors based upon 2D data using the GOP coloring scheme.

 # Setup